manticoresoftware/manticoresearch/manual/Searching/Expressions.md

 # Expressions in search

-Manticore lets you use arbitrary arithmetic expressions both via SQL and HTTP, involving attribute values, internal attributes (document ID and relevance weight), arithmetic operations, a number of built-in functions, and user-defined functions.
-Here’s the complete reference list for quick access.
+Manticore enables the use of arbitrary arithmetic expressions through both SQL and HTTP, incorporating attribute values, internal attributes (document ID and relevance weight), arithmetic operations, several built-in functions, and user-defined functions.
+Below is the complete reference list for quick access.

 ## Arithmetic operators
 ```sql
 +, -, *, /, %, DIV, MOD
 ```

-The standard arithmetic operators.
-Arithmetic calculations involving those can be performed in three different modes:
+Standard arithmetic operators are available.
+Arithmetic calculations involving these operators can be executed in three different modes:

-1. using single-precision, 32-bit IEEE 754 floating point values (the default),
+1. using single-precision, 32-bit IEEE 754 floating point values (default),
-2. using signed 32-bit integers
+2. using signed 32-bit integers,
-3. using 64-bit signed integers
+3. using 64-bit signed integers.

-The expression parser will automatically switch to integer mode if there are no operations the result in a floating point value.
-Otherwise, it will use the default floating point mode.
-For instance, a+b will be computed using 32-bit integers if both arguments are 32-bit integers; or using 64-bit integers if both arguments are integers but one of them is 64-bit; or in floats otherwise.
-However, `a/b` or `sqrt(a)` will always be computed in floats, because these operations return a result of non-integer type.
-To avoid the first, you can either use `IDIV(a,b)` or a `DIV b` form.
-Also, `a*b` will not be automatically promoted to 64-bit when the arguments are 32-bit.
-To enforce 64-bit results, you can use [BIGINT()](../Functions/Type_casting_functions.md#BIGINT%28%29), but note that if there are non-integer operations, BIGINT() will simply be ignored.
+The expression parser automatically switches to integer mode if no operations result in a floating point value.
+Otherwise, it uses the default floating point mode.
+For example, a+b will be computed using 32-bit integers if both arguments are 32-bit integers; or using 64-bit integers if both arguments are integers but one of them is 64-bit; or in floats otherwise.
+However, `a/b` or `sqrt(a)` will always be computed in floats, as these operations return a non-integer result.
+To avoid this, you can use `IDIV(a,b)` or a `DIV b` form.
+Additionally, `a*b` will not automatically promote to 64-bit when arguments are 32-bit.
+To enforce 64-bit results, use [BIGINT()](../Functions/Type_casting_functions.md#BIGINT%28%29), but note that if non-integer operations are present, BIGINT() will simply be ignored.

 ## Comparison operators
 ```sql
 <, > <=, >=, =, <>
 ```

-Comparison operators return 1.0 when the condition is true and 0.0 otherwise.
-For instance, `(a=b)+3` will evaluate to 4 when attribute `a` is equal to attribute `b`, and to 3 when `a` is not.
-Unlike MySQL, the equality comparisons (ie. `=` and `<>` operators) introduce a small equality threshold (1e-6 by default).
-If the difference between compared values is within the threshold, they will be considered equal. `BETWEEN` and `IN` operators in case of multi-value attribute return true if at least one value matches the condition(same as [ANY()](../Functions/Arrays_and_conditions_functions.md#ANY%28%29)). `IN` doesn't support JSON attributes. `IS (NOT) NULL` is supported only for JSON attributes.
+The comparison operators return 1.0 when the condition is true and 0.0 otherwise.
+For example, `(a=b)+3` evaluates to 4 when attribute `a` is equal to attribute `b`, and to 3 when `a` is not.
+Unlike MySQL, the equality comparisons (i.e., `=` and `<>` operators) include a small equality threshold (1e-6 by default).
+If the difference between the compared values is within the threshold, they are considered equal.

+For string attributes, only the equality operator is supported, and using other operators will result in a syntax error.

+The `BETWEEN` and `IN` operators, in the case of multi-value attributes, return true if at least one value matches the condition (similar to [ANY()](../Functions/Arrays_and_conditions_functions.md#ANY%28%29)).
+The `IN` operator does not support JSON attributes.
+The `IS (NOT) NULL` operator is supported only for JSON attributes.

 ## Boolean operators
 ```sql
 AND, OR, NOT
 ```

-Boolean operators (AND, OR, NOT) behave as usual.
-They are left-associative and have the least priority compared to other operators.
-NOT has more priority than AND and OR but nevertheless less than any other operator.
-AND and OR have the same priority so brackets use is recommended to avoid confusion in complex expressions.
+Boolean operators (AND, OR, NOT) behave as expected.
+They are left-associative and have the lowest priority compared to other operators.
+NOT has higher priority than AND and OR but still less than any other operator.
+AND and OR share the same priority, so using parentheses is recommended to avoid confusion in complex expressions.

 ## Bitwise operators
 ```sql
 &, |
 ```

 These operators perform bitwise AND and OR respectively.
-The operands must be of an integer types.
+The operands must be of integer types.

 ## Functions:
 * [ABS()](../Functions/Mathematical_functions.md#ABS%28%29)